 - After THREE appearance code violations, the student will be given suspension.

 - With the FOURTH offence, the student’s behaviour will be considered defiant and may result in the student being dismissed from divine wisdom international school.

-The school authority requires that boys’ hair should be clean, neatly cut without any style
+- The school authority requires that boys’ hair should be clean, neatly cut without any style

-All hair colours must be natural for both boys and girls.
+- All hair colours must be natural for both boys and girls.

-All girls should weave their hair (all back) neatly without attachment.
+- All girls should weave their hair (all back) neatly without attachment.

-Any student whose hair is not in compliance with the dress code (cut and/or colour) will be required to leave school and have it corrected immediately.
+- Any student whose hair is not in compliance with the dress code (cut and/or colour) will be required to leave school and have it corrected immediately.
 Students will not be permitted to attend class until they are in compliance.